View Profile Page

 I specialize in the study of literature, history, and theology from the Renaissance to the Enlightenment, with a particular focus on the works of John Milton and his contemporaries.
 Other related concerns of my work include: literary theory, especially with respect to theories of formalism, historicism, and aestheticism; Genetic Criticism; the History of Reading; and the History of the Book.

-“The Earliest Known Draft of the King James Bible: Samuel Ward’s Draft of 1 Esdras and Wisdom 3-4”, in Mordechai Feingold (ed.), The King James Bible: The Scholarly Context (Leiden: Brill, forthcoming 2017).
+“The Earliest Known Draft of the King James Bible: Samuel Ward’s Draft of 1 Esdras and Wisdom 3-4”, in Mordechai Feingold (ed.), Labourers in the Vineyard of the Lord: Scholarship and the Making of the King James Version of the Bible (Leiden: Brill, forthcoming 2018).
 [37,800 words]

-“‘Better, as in the Geneva’: The Role of the Geneva Bible in Drafting the King James Version,” Journal of Medieval and Early Modern Studies 47:3 (forthcoming 2017), 517-43.
+“‘Better, as in the Geneva’: The Role of the Geneva Bible in Drafting the King James Version,” Journal of Medieval and Early Modern Studies 47.3 (September 2017), 517-43.

 "Fruit of Good Labours: The Earliest Known Draft of the King James Bible”, The Times Literary Supplement (16 October 2015), 14-15.